Searching for a particular book by title or author? Try Browse searching.

 The best login is your 7-digit student, faculty or staff number, with the zero at the beginning.
 Your password is a 4-digit PIN.
 The new system re-set your PIN to the last four digits of your phone number.
 If this PIN isn't working, please contact Access Services to re-set it.

-Patrons with community borrower cards will continue to use their 13-digit barcodes (beginning 1200400) to log in, plus their 4-digit PIN.
+Patrons with community borrower cards will continue to use their barcodes to log in (numbers printed underneath barcode on Novanet cards or older Mount Allison community borrower and alumni cards), plus their 4-digit PIN.

 You can use these same login credentials for Relais, our interlibrary loan system, to request books from outside Novanet libraries.